 Christmas hampers (Term 4)

 Each class creates a Christmas hamper to be donated to a family in the Gungahlin area at Christmas time.
-Each student is allocated an item to buy an bring in to add to the hamper.
+Each student is allocated an item to buy and bring in to add to the hamper.
 These are offered at our end of year Thanksgiving Mass.

-Year 5 Penny raised money to supply the School of Hope with a small water tank for drinking water.
+Good Shepherd’s partnership with the School of Hope began in 2011.
+Ms Penny Vanzwol’s Year 5 class was completing an RE unit on social justice and service to others.
+To make it a ‘real’ experience for the children Penny joined forces with Jann and Simon Carroll from Global School Partners.
+Year 5 Vanzwol raised money to supply the School of Hope with a small water tank for drinking water.
 Jann gave each of the children a box of Smarties.
-They were allowed to eat the smarties but were challenged to brink back the Smartie box full of money.
-They were asked, 'What can you do to get the money?'.
+They were allowed to eat the smarties but were challenged to bring back the Smartie box full of money.
+They were asked, 'What can you do to get the money?'
 The children planned to do a variety of jobs where they could earn money and then bring it in to school which is what they did.